 - repetitive forceful movements, such as hitting a tennis ball

 A sudden increase in physical activity can also lead to an intercostal muscle strain.
-This is the case particularly when muscles are weakened by a lack of exercise or poor posture.
+This is the case particularly when a lack of exercise or poor posture may lead to weaker muscles.

 The time to see the doctor depends on the severity of the injury.
 A mild injury may result in a low level of pain and stiffness that goes away within a few days.

-It is advisable to see a doctor if the pain is severe, lasts for more than a few days, or interferes with sleep or daily activities.
+It is advisable to see a doctor if the pain from a rib injury is severe, lasts for more than a few days, or interferes with sleep or daily activities.

-If a traumatic injury, such as a fall or an automobile accident, has occurred, or breathing is difficult, immediate medical attention is needed.
+If a traumatic injury, such as a fall or an automobile accident, has occurred, or breathing is difficult, immediate medical attention is necessary.

 Diagnosing intercostal muscle strain involves a physical exam.
 The aim is to check for any limitations of movement and assess areas that are tender.
+For example, this may include a pulmonary exam, which can help with diagnosing problems in the trunk of the body.
 The doctor will also ask about any recent injuries or sports involvement.

-Home treatment may be all that is required if the injury that causes an intercostal muscle strain is not severe and symptoms are mild.
-Home treatment options include the following:
+Home treatment may be all that is necessary if the injury that causes an intercostal muscle strain is not severe and symptoms are mild.
+Home treatment options can include the following:

 - Resting and limiting all physical activity for a few days to allow time for the muscle strain to recover.

 - Taking pain medications to reduce swelling and pain.
-Some pain medications can be purchased over the counter or online, including acetaminophen or ibuprofen.
+Over-the-counter medications that may help with intercostal muscle strain include acetaminophen or ibuprofen.

 - Splinting the area if breathing is painful by holding a pillow against the injured muscle.
-However, difficulty breathing means medical attention must be obtained right away.
+However, difficulty breathing means a person must seek medical attention right away.

 In addition to the home remedies described above, the doctor may order the following: